-Woodworkers have trusted J rollers for decades to produce high quality projects from countertops, veneer projects and even flooring.
+Woodworkers have trusted J rollers for decades to produce high-quality projects from countertops, veneer projects, and even flooring.
 See what’s best for your next project.

 Best Laminate Rollers

-I’ve spent hours rolling laminate sheets to ensure solid adhesive connection between the laminate sheet and MDF subsurface.
+I’ve spent hours rolling laminate sheets to ensure the solid adhesive connection between the laminate sheet and the MDF subsurface.
 And while there are a lot of laminate rollers on the market, my preferred J-Roller is a simple design with a comfortable and long handle.

 1. Fulton Tools Laminate J Roller